-Monkeys, ducks, a chess board, flowers, huge trees, barbecues and a children’s playground, City Park in Launceston has got it all.
+Monkeys, ducks, a chessboard, flowers, huge trees, barbecues and a children’s playground, City Park in Launceston has got it all.

-It’s also home to one of Tasmania’s premier food, wine and entertainment festivals, Festivale held in February each year in Launceston.
+It’s also home to one of Tasmania’s premier food, wine and entertainment festivals, such as Festivale held in February each year in Launceston.

 With four changing exhibits in the main hall and a mezzanine packed with motorcycles, the National Automobile Museum of Tasmania is a haven for car nuts.

 Find it on the corner of Willis and Cimitiere Streets and it’s open every day except Christmas Day.

 It’s a great place to lose hubby while you find other exciting things to do in Launceston, such as exploring the shops!

 Visiting Launceston’s Harvest Market in Cimitiere Street is a wonderful way to spend a Saturday morning.

 It starts at a civilised 8.30 am and runs till 12.30 pm with a selection of fine fresh local produce, handmade cow and goat milk yoghurts and cheeses, free-range eggs, sourdough bread, Tasmanian cider and beer, farmed salmon and local seafood, chutneys, sauces and much more.

 Talk to the locals, grab some breakfast or stock up your self-catering kitchen with local fruit and vegetables.